 4. Baule mask

-The circular face of the Baule mask signifies the life-giving force of the sun while its horns represent the strength of the buffalo.
+The Baule mask's circular face signifies the sun's life-giving force, while its horns represent the buffalo's strength.

 5. Woyo mask